eduardstan/al-folio/_pages/about.md

 * Member of the [Applied Computational Logic and Artificial Intelligence Laboratory - ACLAI Lab.](https://sites.google.com/unife.it/aclai-lab) of the Department of Mathematics and Computer Science at the [University of Ferrara](http://www.unife.it)
 * Member of the [Formal Verification, Logic, Automata, and Synthesis - OVERLAY](https://overlay.uniud.it/) research group
 * Member of the [National Group of Scientific Computing - GNCS](https://www.altamatematica.it/gncs/) (*Gruppo Nazionale per il Calcolo Scientifico*, in italian)
-* Deputy coordinator of the [Doctoral Students and PhDs Association in Italy - ADI](http://www.dottorato.it) (*Associazione Dottorandi e Dottori di Ricerca in Italia*, in italian) of Ferrara
+* Deputy coordinator of the [Association of Doctoral Students and PhDs in Italy - ADI](http://www.dottorato.it) (*Associazione Dottorandi e Dottori di Ricerca in Italia*, in italian) of Ferrara
 * PhD Students' Representative of the Department of Mathematics and Computer Science at the [University of Ferrara](http://www.unife.it)

 #### past